cfware/babel-plugin-remove-ungap/README.md

 browser target.
 This could be due to only targeting modern browsers or because your project already polyfills the browser.

-This plugin currently only works on ES modules before bundling.
-It can be run by `rollup-plugin-babel` before import statements are altered.
+This plugin works with CJS and ES modules before bundling.
+It can be run by `rollup-plugin-babel` before import or require statements are altered.

 ### `exclude` option